 Trim of excess fat from chicken (found near neck and cavity) and remove any pin feathers that may be left behind.

-Remove giblets from center of chicken (discard or reserve for another use) then rinse chicken under water (both inside and outside).
-Dab well dry with paper towels (this helps it brown better).
+Remove giblets from center of chicken (discard or reserve for another use).
+Dab chicken well dry with paper towels (this helps it brown better).

 Rub a cast iron skillet with a little vegetable oil then transfer chicken to skillet, breast side facing upward.

 Season inside cavity with salt and pepper then stuff the cavity with garlic cloves, onion wedges and herbs.